 Myth: I will never pay a higher interest rate than the maximum credit card APR.

 Fact: Most banks will charge users a Penalty APR fee, which kicks in when you miss a credit card bill.
 The penalty APR is usually around 29.99%.
 Note that this is the maximum allowable APR, as set by law.
 If your credit card issuer is charging you more than this, report them to the Consumer Finance Protection Board (CFPB).
 Below you can find the typical Penalty APR rate by card issuer.

-Myth: Once something causes your credit card APR to go up, it’s hard to get it back down.
+Myth: Once something causes your credit card APR to go up, it can take up to six months of regular, on-time payments to get it back down.

 Fact: If your credit score slips, and your interest goes up as a result you will have the opportunity to have your APR lowered, if your credit score or circumstances recover.
 Once you believe your situation has changed, contact the bank and let them know.
 They are, by law, required to investigate the circumstances which caused them to raise your APR in the first place.
 If they find sufficient evidence of your credit worthiness improving, they are required to lower your interest.

 The information related to the Chase Slate® has been independently collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.

 Recap of the best 0% APR and Low Interest Credit Cards of 2022?